-- 1. Complete admission procedures before enrolling in additional education courses. - 2.
-Maintain a GPA of at least 2.75 for Elementary Education and Special Education, 3.0 for Social Studies Education, and 2.5 for all other content licensure areas. - 3.
-Earn a grade of C or better in each education course for all education majors.
+- 1. Complete admission procedures before enrolling in additional education courses. - Maintain a GPA of at least 2.75 for Elementary Education and Special Education, 3.0 for Social Studies Education, and 2.5 for all other content licensure areas. - Earn a grade of C or better in each education course for all education majors.
 For elementary education majors, this also includes a grade of C or better in MAT 201M, MAT 202, NAS courses (NAS101-104), and all courses in endorsement areas.
-(Courses with grades of C or lower must be repeated). - 4.
-5-12, 9-12, and K-12 majors, as well as students with middle level content endorsements, must earn a grade of C or above in each content area course.
-(Courses with grades of C or lower must be repeated.) - 5.
-Demonstrate continual development of professional traits of educators, as presented throughout the program.
+(Courses with grades of C- or lower must be repeated). - 4.
+5-8, 5-12, 9-12, and K-12 majors, as well as students with middle level content endorsements, must earn a grade of C or above in each content area course.
+For Special Education (K-12) majors this includes MAT101M or MAT102M, and any two of the following: NAS101D, NAS102D, NAS103D, and NAS104D.
+(Courses with grades of C- or lower must be repeated.) - Demonstrate continual development of professional traits of educators, as presented throughout the program.